Bunkai9448/NHL-07_public/Roster/Readme.md

 Save your file, rename this file back to "nhl2007.tdb" using BigGUI https://dl.fifa-infinity.com/fifa-09/biggui-tool/

+then rebuild the into the iso with umdgen https://www.romhacking.net/utilities/1218/

+and rebuild the iso

 ## Additional info

 Images in batch https://imgur.com/a/o814V1s

 Use Madden Xtreme DB Editor to export and import tables across nhlbioatt.tdb, nhlplayers.tdb, and nhlrost.tdb

-Repackage into biggui and into iso then rebuild the iso